cmermingas/gomez_touger/_pages/criminal/firm_overview.md

 ## Contact Our Tampa Sex Crimes Attorneys

-We have two offices conveniently located in Tampa and Bartow.
+We have two offices conveniently located in Tampa and Lakeland.
 To schedule a free consultation, please call {{ site.data.locations.tampa.phone }} or visit our [contact us]({% tl contact_us %}) page.
 Phones are answered 24 hours a day.